-With more than one billion learning videos viewed on YouTube, it is safe to say that learning and teaching have definitely revolutionized in the past few years.
+With 70% of YouTube viewers showing interest in educational content, it is safe to say that learning and teaching have definitely revolutionized in the past few years.
 Using video for teaching and learning is slowly becoming a norm, and why wouldn’t it?

 For learners, it helps improve learning retention, enhances engagement, and encourages self-initiated study.
 These videos also make learning easily accessible.